WebAhead5/short_is_best/README.md

 # short_is_best

-Our project is a kind of twitter that limit user to twite onece a day only.
+Our project is a kind of twitter that limit user to twite once a day.

 <b>Content<b> :
 - Website Design